 The Campus Safety Department patrol vehicles are equipped with public address systems and during critical emergencies can be strategically located throughout the campus to facilitate notification and communication through these amplification systems.
-The Campus Safety Department also has mobile public address systems available for deployment as needed.
+The Campus Safety Department also has mobile and stationary public address systems available for as needed.
 The college digital marquee signs located in the front of the Menifee Valley and San Jacinto campuses may also be used to communicate and notify students and staff of immediate or ongoing threats.
 The campus email system will be utilized to communicate alerts and ongoing updates to faculty and staff.
 The college's student Web Portal will also be utilized to notify students of threats and emergency updates as well.
+Currently, the District is in the process of installing an alert public address system that can send emergency messages to each or specific computers within the District.